 Mosaic provides you with an extra layer of assurance by working with a terrific network of trustworthy contractors, as well as being careful to only provide loans for high-quality equipment packages.

 Inverters Bring Solar Power Into Your Home (and to the Grid)

-So, we know how solar panels generate electricity on your roof — but how does that electricity get into your house?
+So, we know how solar panels work to generate electricity on your roof — but how does that electricity get into your house?
 And how does it all connect to the electricity grid?

 The short answer is: an inverter.
 The (slightly) longer answer requires understanding the difference between DC and AC power.

 DC (direct current) power flows in only one direction.
 This has the advantage of being more stable and efficient for transmitting power, and Thomas Edison advocated for it as the standard for public electricity grids.
 By contrast, AC (alternating current) power actually switches direction many times a second; Nikola Tesla and George Westinghouse advocated for AC because it allows the current’s voltage level to be easily shifted for different uses — up for long-distance transmission and high-voltage power lines, or down for safe use in the home.

 The struggle between Edison and Tesla and Westinghouse was so intense it became known as the Current Wars, but today we’ve arrived at a happy truce: our electric grid and home electricity systems run on versatile, safe AC power, and sensitive electronic devices like computers and LED lights use transformers to convert the current from your socket into more stable DC current.

 The electric current that solar cells produce is DC (just think of those orderly electrons marching in a line through a solar cell) so it needs to be converted to AC power in order to work with your home electricity system and the wider grid.
 That’s what inverters do: like a transformer in reverse, it “inverts” the DC power into AC power that you can use – or send back to the grid.